 Depp’s ex-group, the shadily named The Management Group (shady right?) has blamed Depp’s expensive lifestyle for his downfall.
 Depp spent 2 million per month which he could not afford.
 Depp has bought yachts, and luxury wine, and has 14 residences.

 So let’s just stop right here.
 This is a story of pure greed and mismanagement.
 Johnny, I love you – idolized you in Blow.
 But Johnny, how do you mismanage 40 million?
 Better yet, how do you let someone else mismanage your money and pay them for it?

 And on top of that, how do you trust a company called The Management Group?
 I’d rather trust Neuralink and they are fucking with brains.

 And how do you only make 40 million from all those Blockbusters?
 Johnny, if you need a new negotiator, friend, financial manager, Buddha, and/or a lawyer, I’m here for you.
 I won’t use big words, BUT I guarantee I won’t lose $40 million of your money.

 Pure stupidity people.
 Be smart with your $30,000 annual salary – even celebs are broke.

-Posted on April 27, 2017, in Uncategorized and tagged actor, celebrity, disneyland, Hollywood, johnny depp, Money, movies, pirates of the Caribbean, yahoo finance.
+Posted on April 27, 2017, in Average Blog Posts and tagged actor, celebrity, disneyland, Hollywood, johnny depp, Money, movies, pirates of the Caribbean, yahoo finance.
 Bookmark the permalink.
 Leave a comment.